Healthcare

 Beyond age, location, and metal tier, several other trends influence how much individual health insurance costs in 2026:

-- Prescription drug costs: Rising spending on specialty drugs, including new therapies for chronic conditions and weight management, continues to put upward pressure on premiums.
+Prescription drug costs: Rising spending on specialty drugs, including GLP-1 medications for weight management and diabetes (like Ozempic and Wegovy), continues to put upward pressure on premiums.

 Together, these factors underline why a single national "average" is just a starting point and why ongoing monitoring and modeling are so important.